cilt-uct/ontask_scripts/README.md

 ## Configuration

-1. Create a file named `config.py`.
+1. Create a file named `config.py` in the config directory.
 2. Add the following:

         #Your domain and credentials